onepanelio/core-docs/docs/reference/workspaces/templates.md

   - destination:
       port:
         number: 80 # This MUST match a port from ports above.
 Here, it matches the http port above.
+# (optional) volumeClaimTemplates allows you to override the volumes that Onepanel automatically generates
+# This is useful if you want to define your own storageClass or make the storage size static
+volumeClaimTemplates:
+- metadata:
+    name: data # Name of volume, if same as any `containers.volumeMounts.name`, Onepanel will use this template
+  spec:
+    accessModes: [ "ReadWriteOnce" ] # Storage access mode
+    storageClassName: '{{workspace.parameters.storage-class}}' # Use a storageClass based on user input, if not defined, defaults to `onepanel`
+    resources:
+      requests:
+        storage: 10Gi # Set storage size to 10Gi and don't allow the user to change it
-# DAG Workflow to be executed once a Workspace action completes
+# (optional) DAG Workflow to be executed once a Workspace action completes
 postExecutionWorkflow:
   entrypoint: main
   templates: